berdle/Ablesock/README.md

 named clips in response to user input.

 Features:
-	Activate named clips via socket connection
+	Activate named clips via socket connection.
 	Nothing much else!
 It's very much a work in progress and today is day 1.

 Notes:
+	Currently using port 6000.
+Alter in code as desired.
 Will automatically start playing the set when a connection is made.
 The current single supported command is

 	playclip <name>		: triggers the clip with name <name>